MaartenVladimir/discBot/README.md

-# discBot
-Music bot for discord
+# Discord bot for playing music

-Desperatley needs refactoring to adhere to the OOP spirit

-Fully functional, except for some supressed warnings and possible null-pointer ecxeption around the discord "inVoiceChannel / getVoiceChannel" methods
+This is a discord bot created to play music after groovy was removed due to pressure from youtube.

+## Required for building
+* Gradle
+* latest Java JDK

+## Contributors
+* MrMModder